-The key management personnel of Montezuma Mining Company Limited and the Group include the directors as per page 3.
+The key management personnel of Montezuma Mining Company Limited and the Group include the directors and company secretary as per page 3.

 Given the size and nature of operations of Montezuma Mining Company Limited and the Group, there are no other employees who are required to have their remuneration disclosed in accordance with the Corporations Act 2001.